tomaswolfgang/foodfinder/README.md

 ---

+### Data normalization

+I opted to convert the existing CSV (`FoodFacilityCSV`) data into a slightly different data structure (`FoodFacility`).
+I did this to normalize the properties to use camel-case and to parse out the components of the address in order to support searching by just the street name and account for special `Assessors` scenarios all in a single place.

+I thought about writing a script to create a new csv with the updated format, but due to time constraints, just kept the existing format and leveraged my `prettifyCsvData` transformer function.

+For responses, I utilized a pared down `FoodFacilityResponse` type and a `toFoodFacilityResponse` transformer function so that new fields added to the underlying data wouldn't result in those fields unintentionally making it into the UI.

+---

 ### Error handling

-Using CustomError might have also a bit overkill (noticing a trend yet?)
-This is both a security and observability feature.
+Using CustomError might have been a bit overkill, but this is both a security and observability feature.
 Only custom error codes are exposed to the front-end, obfuscating any details about server execution from the client in case some bad actor is trying to understand how our server operates.
-While on the server, we get some automatic logs, stack traces that we can setup monitoring for.
+While on the server, we get some automatic logs, stack traces and codes that we can setup monitoring for.
 The error structure and specific codes mean that tracking down issues in production will be much easier.

 ---